How to Enable Macros in Excel 365/2022/2016/2013❓

 Fix 2.
 Enable Excel Macros in Backstage View Open the Excel File, and if it's the first time you open it and it has a macro, you should get...Full steps

 Fix 3.
-Activate Excel Macros via Trust Center Within the Trust Center, under macro Settings, you have four security levels to pick from...Full steps
+Activate Excel Macros via Trust Center You can choose from four security levels within the Trust Center, under macro settings.Full steps

 Excel Macros: A Comprehensive Guide